 - Toxins from aerosol cans

-- Volatile Organic Compounds (VOCs) found in paint, varnish, and cleaning supplies.
+- Volatile Organic Compounds (VOCs) are found in paint, varnish, and cleaning supplies.

-Each one of these pollutants can damage a person’s health, regardless of whether they have an allergy to them or not.
+Each of these pollutants can damage a person’s health, regardless of whether they have an allergy to them.
 The only difference is that those with allergies will notice the effects sooner.
-Eventually, even someone with the most robust health will end up with a health condition after prolonged exposure.
+Eventually, even someone with the most robust health will have a health condition after prolonged exposure.

-The Air Visual Pro enables you to monitor the air quality within your apartment or home as well as outside.
+The Air Visual Pro enables you to monitor the air quality within your apartment or home and outside.
 See the video for details.

 Do I Need One?Do I Need One?

 Anyone who runs a small business should seriously consider investing in an air purifier.
 The sight alone of one can make a big difference in assuring customers and returning staff that it’s safe to enter.
 The same applies to property managers and landlords.
-Of course, we don’t expect you to provide one free-of-charge for all your residents.
-But having one or two placed in the entrance lobby and staff room can go a long way towards calming nerves and ensuring everyone’s safety.
-As the year continues, these devices will likely become a ubiquitous sight in residential buildings.
+Of course, we don’t expect you to provide one free of charge for all your residents.
+But having one or two placed in the entrance lobby and staff room can go a long way toward calming nerves and ensuring everyone’s safety.
+These devices will likely become a ubiquitous sight in residential buildings as the year continues.

-Homeowners and renters also advised considering purchasing one.
-Along with acting as a shield against COVID-19, they’re just an all-round good investment for protecting against more common airborne pollutants.
-You’ll also no longer have any issue with common household odors, the air around you will feel much cleaner, and you’ll find you have more energy in the day.
+Homeowners and renters are also advised to consider purchasing one.
+Along with acting as a shield against COVID-19, they’re just an all-around good investment for protecting against more common airborne pollutants.
+You’ll also no longer have any issues with common household odors, the air around you will feel much cleaner, and you’ll find more energy during the day.